Oud Herlaer: The Van Merode family (1524-1662)

 Hendrik of Merode was invested with the Lordship of Oud Herlaer in 1524.
 He was a son of Rijkalt, who was a son of Jan I of Merode and Aleit of Horne.
 In a conflict about the succession Hendrik of Merode had won against a number of other contestants.
 Hendrik married Francisca of Brederode and got Jan IV baron of Merode, Pietersheim, Perwijs and Duffel and lord of Herlaer.
 Jan IV married Mensia of Bergen, daughter of the Marquess of Bergen op Zoom in 1558.
 Their daughter Maria Margareta of Merode married Johan IV Corsselaar van Wittem (c.
 1550-1588) and became Marquess of Bergen op Zoom by inheritance.
 She died before her father, and so her daughters inherited from her father.

 The title Marquess of Bergen op Zoom was a high distinction.
 However, in the Eighty Years' War the city of Bergen op Zoom sided with the Dutch Republic, and Jan van Wittem switched to the Spanish side in 1581.
 The result was that the States of Brabant made William the Silent Marquess of Bergen op Zoom.
 In the later stages of the Eighty Years' War the territory gradually came under complete control of the Republic, meaning that the title did not have much real value.

 In 1601 Herlaer was inherited by the three daughters of Johan IV Corsselaar van Wittem.
 In 1610 one of these daughters, Maria Margareta of Merode, called Margaretha van Wittem van Beersel (1582-1627), became sole proprietor of Oud Herlaer.
 In 1612 she married Count Hendrik van den Bergh, lord of Stevensweert.
 In 1627 her daughter Maria Elisabeth II van den Bergh (1613-1671) inherited Herlaer.

 It's remarkable that Oud Herlaer survived the sieges of 's-Hertogenbosch unscathed.
 After all, it was still a defensible point, and was very close to Den Bosch.
 Therefore, the defenders of 's-Hertogenbosch could have used it to delay a siege, and the besiegers could have destroyed it after one of the failed sieges.
 During the 1629 Siege of 's-Hertogenbosch Frederick V of the Palatinate stayed at Oud Herlaer while commander Maurice, Prince of Orange stayed at nearby Maurick Castle.
 After the conquest of 's-Hertogenbosch by the Dutch Republic, Count Hendrik van den Bergh changed to the Dutch side in 1632.
 The fact that by then Herlaar was under control of the Republic might have influenced this decision.

 Count Hendrik van den Bergh's surviving daughter Maria Elisabeth II van den Bergh (1613-1671), Marchioness of Bergen op Zoom inherited the Marquesat of Bergen op Zoom in 1633.
-She married Eitel Frederik V van Hohenzollern-Hechingen in 1641, and got only a daughter Henriette Françoise.
+She married Eitel Friedrich V, Prince of Hohenzollern-Hechingen in 1641, and had only a daughter Henriette Françoise.

 In or before 1645 Oud Herlaer was described by Baron Philips of Leefdael as belonging to Lady ... de Berges, Princess of Hogensolre (Hohenzollern).
 He also stated that she owned three water mills in the area, one mill for threshing wheat, one for fulling cloth and one for processing leather.